The MODE Power System: A Better Biogas Generator Set for Anaerobic Digesters

 Is Your Farm or Waste-Water Treatment Plant a MODE Power System candidate?

 Duryea is currently developing MODE pilot sites, with several hundred KW of generating capacity at US dairy farms expected to be online by year’s end.
 Duryea will provide all 2017 participating farm and wastewater treatment sites with five years of complete service and consumables, including oil, for predictable total ownership costs.
-If interested, please read more about product features and specifications and contact us if you would like to learn more about working with Duryea.
+If interested, please read more below about product features and specifications below and contact us at email@example.com if you have additional questions.

 MODE Power System Features: